-If your dog is not sensitive to dairy, goat keifer or plain yogurt are also great sources of probiotics.
+If your dog is not sensitive to dairy, goat Keifer or plain yogurt are also great sources of probiotics.

 Prebiotics exist in non-digestible fibrous parts of food such as bananas, apple skin, raw dandelion greens, asparagus and oatmeal.
-They travel through the intestines and then ferment once reaching the colon where they convert into short chain fatty acids.
+They travel through the intestines and then ferment once reaching the colon where they convert into short-chain fatty acids.
 Prebiotics act as a fertilizer for healthy bacteria that is already in the gut.

 If you choose to add a store-bought prebiotic, always feed it along with a probiotic.
 There is some controversy as to whether or not prebiotics increase the number of unhealthy bacteria in the gut if given alone, so always give with a probiotic.

 Fish Oil is a great source of omega-3 fatty acids.
-Fish oil benefits the skin and coat, is a wonderful anti-inflammatory, improves the immune system and increases stamina.
+Fish oil benefits the skin and coat is a wonderful anti-inflammatory, improves the immune system and increases stamina.
 Fish oil is prone to oxidation and should always be added separately to food.
 The fish oil that is already in processed food will quickly oxidize and go rancid.

-To make sure your dog is getting enough fish oil, multiply his weight by 20 and that’s how many much EPA your dog should be feeding.
+To make sure your dog is getting enough fish oil, multiply his weight by 20 and that’s how much EPA your dog should be fed.
 So if your dog weighs 15lbs, you’ll want to add 300 EPA’s to his food.
 The DHA will be similar, so you don’t need to be concerned with the math on it.

-Coconut Oil contains saturated, monosaturated and polysaturated fats with many medium chain fatty acids.
+Coconut Oil contains saturated, monosaturated and polysaturated fats with many medium-chain fatty acids.
 Coconut oil is great for the skin and coat, it helps maintain a healthy weight, it helps with neurological function and it can help with gut health.